-If you are concerned about your financial well-being, there are steps you can take today to prepare for a period with reduced income.
+If you are concerned about your financial well-being, there are steps you can take to mitigate the stress and anxiety surrounding a reduced income.

 As we continue to assist those furloughed by the COVID-19 crisis, our social workers have created a checklist that we encourage you to review if you are in need of assistance.

 Click the drop-downs in each section below for more information.